-- own or have a lease or contract which makes you responsible for the real estate taxes of the residential property, and
+- Either own or have a lease or contract which makes you responsible for the real estate taxes of the residential property

-This exemption will be prorated if you purchased a newly constructed home that was not ready for occupancy until sometime after January 1 of the tax year in question.
-For further assistance, call our Taxpayer Services Department at (312) 443-7550.
+- This exemption will be prorated if you purchased a newly constructed home that was not ready for occupancy until sometime after January 1 of the tax year in question.
+For further assistance regarding a newly constructed home, please contact us.

-Proof of Identity and 2019 Occupancy of Property
+- Proof of Identity and occupancy in 2020.

 - You can supply an Illinois Drivers License / ID Card, Matrícula Consular ID, or City of Chicago ID Card.
 The name and property address must verify the application.
-The date of issue must verify that you occupied this property as of January 1, 2019.
+The date of issue must verify that you occupied this property on or before January 1, 2020.

-- Or, you can supply one document from List B and one from List C.
+- Or: you can supply one document from List B and one from List C and an Occupancy Affidavit (included in the application):

 List B: Photo IDs that verify identity